Delphix currently supports Commvault v11. The version of Commvault SQL Agent on the staging environment must be the same as that on the source.

 Linking an Availability Group database with Commvault

-Linking with an Availability Group (AG) source works similar to as described above, however, the source client name provided in the Commvault configuration should be the MSSQL AG Client name as in the CommServe server.
+Linking with an Availability Group (AG) source works similar to as described above, however, the source client name provided in the Commvault configuration should be the MSSQL AG Client name as in CommServe server.

 Commvault backups are not on local storage and therefore while ingesting backups taken using Commvault, Backup Paths provided in configuration will be ignored.